moustafa2121/Project-Flashback/README.md

 Furthermore, the user can scroll down to view other stories (including those of other users).

-User is limited to 3 queries and 10 queries for all users (combined), per day.\
+User is limited to 3 queries per day.
+All users have a combined limit of 10 queries per day.

 🚩Try avoiding controversial subjects as that will be blocked by OpenAI’s policy of the whatever.
 Anything that may involve gory scenarios or sensitive subjects will be rejected by ChatGPT or Dall-E’s API (in which the latter seems to be more strict). 🚩